-As discussed in Note 1 to the financial statements, the financial statements of RHBT are intended to present the plan net position and the changes in plan net position of only that portion of the activities of the State of West Virginia that is attributable to the transactions of the RHBT.
-They do not purport to, and do not, present fairly the financial position of the State of West Virginia as of June 30, 2013 and 2012, and the changes in its financial position for the years then ended in conformity with U.S. generally accepted accounting principles.
+As discussed in Note 1, the financial statements of RHBT present only the financial position and the changes in financial position of only that portion of the activities of the State of West Virginia that is attributable to the transactions of the RHBT.
+They do not purport to, and do not, present fairly the financial position of the State of West Virginia as of June 30, 2014 and 2013, and the changes in its financial position for the years then ended in conformity with U.S. generally accepted accounting principles.
 Our opinion is not modified with respect to this matter.